ntu-dsi-dcn/ntu-dsi-dcn/README.md

 Migrating to the latest ns-3 and Ubuntu LTS versions
 ----------------------------------------------------------------
+We suggest that you start by getting NTU-DSI-DCN to run successfully on the old ns-3.13 and Ubuntu 12.04 LTS first before doing the migration.
+This allows you to get a good feel and basic understanding of ns-3.
+Once you are more confident about handling the technicalites of ns-3, proceed on with the migration if needed.

 Should you wish to run NTU-DSI-DCN on the latest ns-3 and Ubuntu LTS versions, you need to do the following:

 - First, install a fresh copy of the latest official ns-3 simulator (eg. ns-3.27) on a clean Ubuntu LTS (eg. Ubuntu 16.04 LTS) system.